 One more reason to write personal notes!

-Over time, I’ve shared lots of articles focusing on the impact a personal, handwritten note can have on the receiver.
+Over time, I’ve shared lots of articles focusing on the impact a personal, handwritten note can have on its receiver.
 The short video below, however, sheds light on another powerful benefit, but this one is for the sender too.
 It’s the story of Jodi Ann Bickley who, during a very dark moment struggling with depression, found light and hope through writing to others who were also struggling in various ways.
 She founded “One Million Lovely Letters” and has written thousands of letters to strangers who have emailed her to ask for help.
 The project has also resulted in a book of the same name (See below).

-Thank you to my sister, Sarah Albritton, for sharing this wonderful video with me.
+Thank you to my sister, Sarah C. Albritton, for sharing this wonderful video with me.
 She knows how passionate I am about writing personal notes.

 I invite you to join our Facebook group:

-We share articles and videos like the one above with a goal of encouraging more people to touch others through the simple, but powerful act of writing a personal, note.
+We share articles and videos like the one above with a goal of encouraging more people to touch others through the simple, but powerful act of writing a personal, heartspoken note.

 “Love cures people – both the ones who give it and the ones who receive it.”

 One Million Lovely Letters from my Heartspoken Bookshops also supports independent booksellers:

 From Amazon: Click on the picture of the book cover below to get more information or purchase.

 Amazon Affiliate disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.